scaldi/scaldi-website/learn.md

 ### Play-specific Injectors

-Within a Play application you can add `scaldi.play.ControllerInjector` which will create controller bindings on the fly, which means, that you don't need to create then explicitly by yourself:
+Within a Play application you can add `scaldi.play.ControllerInjector` which will create controller bindings on the fly, which means that you don't need to create then explicitly by yourself:

 {% highlight scala %}
 play.application.loader = scaldi.play.ScaldiApplicationLoader

-play.modules.enabled += "scaldi.play.ControllerInjector"
+play.modules.enabled += scaldi.play.ControllerInjector
 {% endhighlight %}

 Controller class should meet following requirements to be available for the `ControllerInjector`:

 * It should extend `play.api.mvc.Controller`
-* It should have no-argument constructor or a constructor that takes and implicit `Injector` as an argument
+* It should have constructor that takes and implicit `Injector` as an argument

 ### Play-specific Bindings